 Everybody has a different vocal range, and with time, you can even expand your vocal range.
 Although a lot of singers pick songs that are simply outside of their vocal range, as a singer you should avoid this at all costs as it will make you sound bad.
 This is extremely important especially if you are going to sing at an audition, stick to your vocal range, and while you are practicing try to expand your vocal range.

 Practicing is extremely good, but you have to practice to get better at singing, rather than practicing just for the sake of it.
 Most singers just go through the motions while they are practicing, just to get it over.
 The problem is that this way you will never get better as a singer.
 Set realistic and achievable goals for yourself and you will notice that you will start getting better in just a couple of weeks.

-The diet of a singer is not that different from the average person, although there are some things which you should avoid, like coffee, dairy products and so on.
+The diet of a singer is not that different from the average person, although there are some things that you should avoid, like coffee, dairy products, and so on.
 There are a lot of foods and drinks which alter your voice significantly although you will most likely not be able to avoid all of them.
-What you can do is to focus on a diet that is specifically made for singers, this way your vocal cords will be in top form.
+What you can do is focus on a diet that is specifically made for singers, this way your vocal cords will be in top form.